The Eckert Byrne LLC Spruce Plan

 Spruce Plan clients benefit by:

-- Reducing the Massachusetts estate tax and passing the most money to their loved ones (for married US citizens)
+- For married US citizens, reducing the Massachusetts estate tax to pass the most money to their loved ones

 - Determining who will inherit their property, how, and when

 - Maintaining privacy by not having their plan made public through the court process

 - Reducing or eliminating the role of the Probate Court at their death, with fully organized assets

 - Pour Over Will

 - Health Care Proxy

 - Living Will

 - Power of Attorney